a leading producer

 The use of dolomite in the construction industry

-In concrete production, similarly as in asphalt production, the main selection criterion is mechanical strength.
-Therefore, granite and basalt are used for the production of concrete with very high overload strength, while limestone and dolomite are used for the production of such concretes which demonstrate high mechanical strength with regards to load.
-However, their resistance may be slightly lower.
-Concrete covers, made of baryte, limonite, goethite and haematite, are another type of concrete, made of high strength aggregates.
+In concrete production, similarly to asphalt manufacturing, the main selection criterion is mechanical strength.
+Granite and basalt are therefore used to produce concrete with very high overload resistance, while limestone and dolomite are used for concretes that still offer high compressive strength, although their overall resistance may be slightly lower.
+Another type of concrete made with very high‑strength aggregates includes concrete shields produced from baryte, limonite, goethite, and haematite.

-The thicker the grains, the higher the price.
-A splendid example of aggregate use in yards are aggregate surface layers on driveways and garden paths, improving their drainage and irrigation features.
-Rainwater does not accumulate on the aggregate’s surface, thus eliminating mud formation; even after heavy rains, water permeates through the aggregate and soaks into the soil.
+A great example of aggregate use in yards is the creation of surface layers on driveways and garden paths, which significantly improve drainage and irrigation.
+Rainwater does not accumulate on the aggregate surface, preventing mud formation.
+Even after heavy rainfall, water penetrates the aggregate layer and then soaks into the soil.